 In January 1911, Griffith, Martha & Griffith William emigrated.
 They sailed from Liverpool as 2nd class passengers on the ‘Hesperian’, arriving in Halifax Nova Scotia on 22nd January, and finally in Detroit, Michigan on 24th January.
 In August of the same year, Griffith & Martha had a second child, Ernest Robert, who was born in Detroit.

 It is clear that between 1911 & 1913 Griffith & Martha had crossed the Atlantic again – but not always together.
-Their second child, Edith May was born in Rhos, Wrexham in the second quarter (Apr/May/Jun) of 1913.
+Their third child, Edith May was born in Rhos, Wrexham in the second quarter (Apr/May/Jun) of 1913.
 However, Griffith sailed again to Detroit via Nova Scotia on 7th March on the ‘Grampian’.
 He travelled alone as a 3rd class passenger.
 Martha followed on with baby Edith on 10th September on the ship ‘SS Victorian’.